MoreOutput/RockMUD/README.md

 Starts server and outlines public resource paths.

 **world.js**
 Functions that have game-wide reach.
+In memory data -- World.races, World.players and etc.

 **room.js**
 Used to interact with loaded areas found in World.areas[]